recnepsbackwards/tictactoe/README.md

+#Tic Tac Toe

-tic tac toe challenge mob programming at learn academy
+This is a tic tac toe game that was created during a mob programming session at Learn Academy.